ivteplo/bon-ui.js/README.md

 There is a Medium post that describes how to work with Bon UI.
 You can read it [here](https://link.medium.com/zuF8phk864)

 ## :exclamation:Important notes
-- Documentation will be written a bit later
+- Documentation is in development
 - This is the alpha version of framework
 - Please, contact us if you wish us to add something to the framework or found a bug